 - 1. A wheelchair athlete is anyone with a PERMANENT physical disability.
 A statement of disability must be on file with the school nurse or designated personnel responsible for student health issues.
-(States that have adopted this option: WA, MN, AL, GA, ME, and LA) - 2.
-Use the 2011 International Paralympic Committee (IPC) Classification Rules and Regulations manual. - 3.
+(States that have adopted this option: CA, OH, TX, WA, MN, AL, GA, ME, and LA). - 2.
+Use the World Para Athletics Classification & Categories as a guide. - 3.
 A para-ambulatory participant shall have a permanent orthopedic, neuromuscular or other physical disability.
 Permanent orthopedic impairment shall be verified by a licensed physician and maintained on permanent file at the school.